Aryan Nations: History

-The beliefs of the Aryan Nations are based on the teachings of Wesley A. Swift, a leading figure in the early Christian Identity movement.
-Swift combined British Israelism, extreme antisemitism, and political militancy.
-He founded his own church in California in the mid-1940s.
+Aryan Nations beliefs are based on the teachings of Wesley A. Swift, a leading figure in the early Christian Identity movement.
+Swift was originally exposed to British Israelism while at the Angelus Temple through the teachings of visiting minister Gerald Burton Winrod.
+Swift was also exposed to Charles Parham's British Israel teachings at the Angelus Temple.
+Combining British Israelism, extreme antisemitism, and political militancy, Swift later founded his own church in California in the mid-1940s known as the Anglo-Saxon Christian Congregation.
 He hosted a daily radio broadcast in California during the 1950s and 1960s.
 In 1957, the name of his church was changed to the Church of Jesus Christ–Christian, a name which continues to be used by Aryan Nations churches.

+William Potter Gale introduced Richard Girnt Butler to Swift in 1962.
+Swift quickly converted Butler, who was an admirer of Adolf Hitler and Wisconsin Senator Joseph McCarthy, to Christian Identity.
+When Swift died in 1971, Butler fought against Gale, James Warner, and Swift's widow for control of the Church of Jesus Christ–Christian.
+Butler eventually gained control of the organization and moved it from California to Idaho in 1973.
+After moving to Idaho, Butler founded Aryan Nations as a paramilitary wing of the church with an ideological mixture of Christian Identity and Nazism.

-From 1974 until 2001, the headquarters of the Aryan Nations was located in a 20-acre (8.1 ha) compound 1.8 miles (3 km) north of Hayden, Idaho.
-The Aryan Nations had a number of state chapters, but it was highly decentralized and the chapters' ties to the organization's headquarters were extremely loose.
+From 1974 until 2001, the Aryan Nations headquarters was located in a 20-acre (8.1 ha) compound 1.8 miles (3 km) north of Hayden, Idaho.
+Aryan Nations had a number of state chapters, but it was highly decentralized and the chapters' ties to the organization's headquarters were extremely loose.
 The group hosted an annual World Congress of Aryan Nations at Hayden Lake for Aryan Nations members and members of similar groups.